grro/pi_dht_webthing/README.md

 ```
 Here the webthing API will be exposed using the local port 8080 and connecting the DHT signal pin 33

-You may also use the register command to register and start the webthing service as systemd unit
+You may also use the register command to register and start the webthing service as systemd unit.
+By doing this the wething service will be started automatically on boot
 ```
 sudo dht --command register --port 8080 --gpio 33
 ```